Nick-Northey/Capstone/README.md

-Python Game - Seinor Capstone - Knights of the Mine Nick Northey
+C++ Game - Seinor Capstone - Knights of the Mine
+Nick Northey

 What is Knights of the Mine: